 In this work, we conceptualized and prototypically implemented a Linked Data connector framework as a set of toolboxes for Esri’s ArcGIS.
 We discussed from within a GIS, how to connect to Linked Data endpoints, how to use ontologies to probe data and derive appropriate GIS representations on-the-fly, how to make use of reasoning, how to derive data that is ready for spatial analysis out of RDF triples, and, most importantly, how to utilize the link structure of Linked Data to enable analysis.

 Funded by IOS Press

 Alexandria Digital Library (ADL) is UC Santa Barbara Library's home for collections of digital research materials.
-This project aims at leveraging Semantic Web technologies, especially GeoSPARQL, to facilitate the spatial/no-spatial query of ADL Gazetteer and dynamically visualize the results (See ADL Map Interface bellow).
-What's more, the geographic features and their related attributes have been published as Linked Data through ADL Linked Data Visualizer.
+This project aims at leveraging Semantic Web technologies, especially GeoSPARQL, to facilitate the spatial/no-spatial query of ADL Gazetteer and dynamically visualize the results.
 Right now, the ADL Gazetteer data has been held and managed in a modified version of Apache Marmotta triple store in which GeoSPARQL is enabled.
 Thanks to all the help from STKO lab members, two different interfaces have been established to facilitate users to interactively explore the geographic data in ADL Gazetteer which are list bellow:

 ADL Map Interface:

-This is a map interface to help users do spatial/no-spatial queries on ADL Gazetteer.
-For example, the user can use the interface to find all the entities in "administrative region" class in current map layout whose label contains "paris".
+This is a map interface to help users do spatial/no-spatial queries on ADL Gazetteer, like finding all the entities in "administrative region" class in current map layout whose label contains "paris".
 GeoSPARQL is used to do spatial queries.
 Acknowledge to Grant McKenzie and Bo Yan.

 ADL Linked Data Visualizer: